wlillisdev/hudson-homes/README.md

   - [Servcie Page Wireframe Concept](assets/images/readme-images/service-wireframe.png)

-# User Stories
-- First Time Visitors Aims:
-  - As a first-time visitor, I want to quickly and easily understand what this website is about and what it can do for me.
-  - As a first-time visitor, I want to quickly learn about the services on offer.
-  - As a first-time visitor, I want to be able to easily navigate around the site to find the content I'm looking for.

-- Returning Visitors Aims:
-  - As a returning visitor, I would like to learn more about projects the company has built that may be similar to my project.
-  - As a returning visitor, I want to learn about this company credentials & experience.
-  - As a returning visitor, I would like to find links to their social media channels and follow them.

 # Future Development
 - Burger Menu
   - I will add a burger menu for navigation for smaller screen sizes at a later date. i belive this will make the header neater and more user friendly